What is the teeth whitening process like?

 How long can the results of teeth whitening last?

 Many factors play into the length of time that teeth whitening lasts.
 For example, smokers or those who drink beverages that stain teeth, such as red wine or coffee, may not have the same long-lasting effects as those who do not smoke or drink those beverages.
 Results following teeth whitening can last from 6 months to 2 years, depending on the potency of the treatment.
+Reducing exposure to staining agents like the ones mentioned above can reduce the need to have touch-up procedures later.

 How often should I have teeth whitening done?